 Address: Am Wall 207, 28195 Bremen, Germany

 The Kunsthalle Bremen is a museum of art situated in Am Wall 207, 28195 Bremen, Germany.
-It stands nearest to the Old Town in Bremen, on the Kulturmeile (or Culture Mile, in English).
-The building of the Kunsthalle museum was constructed in the year 1849.
+It stands nearest the Old Town in Bremen, on the Kulturmeile (or Culture Mile, in English).
+The building of Kunsthalle Museum was constructed in the year 1849.

 Since then, it has undergone several renovations and expansion processes.
 Such of a kind is the 1902 expansion process according to the design of Eduard Gildemeister.
 In 2011 again, the museum also went through another enlargement process.

 There is a collection of paintings of European origins displayed in the museum, dating as far back as the fourteenth century up till the present day.
-Inclusive to these historical exhibits are sculptures dating far back as the sixteenth century and those from the present age.
+These historical exhibits include sculptures from the sixteenth century and those from the present age.

 The Kunsthalle Bremen museum is administered by the Kunstverein Bremen—the non-profit Bremen Art Society.
-It happens, on this stance, to be the only museum in Germany that displays extensive art collections from far centuries ago in series down to the present century that is still privately owned.
+On this stance, it happens to be the only museum in Germany that displays extensive art collections from far centuries ago in series down to the present century that is still privately owned.